 For an entire week I used the brightening cleanser after removing makeup with a gentle oil cleanser.
 After the seven days, I noticed an immediate difference in my complexion.
 The new dark spot that had recently formed as a result of a pimple had drastically faded and my skin looked so radiant that I didn’t even need concealer or tinted moisturizer.
 I looked fresh and wide awake.
 I’ve been so sold on this cleanser that I decided to give it a permanent space in my cleansing routine.

 Ready to get on the rice water bandwagon too?
-Other great rice water-infused beauty product options are the Commleaf Rice Purifying Foaming Cleanser ($29), the Botanic Farm Rice Ferment First Essence ($35) and the Neogen Cereal Real Fresh Foam Cleanser ($19).
+Other great rice water-infused beauty product options are the Commleaf Rice Purifying Foaming Cleanser, the Neogen Cereal Real Fresh Foam Cleanser and the Botanic Farm Rice Ferment First Essence.